sohukia/forensic-show/README.md

 ```

 #### Warning
-This is purely a demonstration and for learning content.
-It is, indeed, used for a presentation in a Computer Science Security Program
+This is purely for demonstration and learning purpose.
+It is, indeed, used for a presentation in a Computer Science Security Program.
+The user is aware that the programmer is not responsible for the usage of any kind of this program.
+It is provided "as is" and should always be reviewed prior to execution.